purple-dot/purple-dot-react/README.md

 ### Adding a Manage Pre-orders Iframe

-Add the following code to a new page which shoppers will use to manage their pre-orders.
+Add the following code to a new page that shoppers will use to manage their pre-orders.
 We recommend the `/manage-pre-orders` path.

 ```jsx
 import { PreorderSelfService } from '@purple-dot/purple-dot-react';